rzh150030/paint-app/README.md

 Enter the folder using the command `cd paint-app`.

-Install react-router-dom with npm install.
+Install react-router-dom and with npm install.

+Install Font Awesome icons using these commands.
+`npm install --save @fortawesome/fontawesome-svg-core` `npm install --save @fortawesome/free-solid-svg-icons` `npm install --save @fortawesome/react-fontawesome`

 Add this link tag to the header in public/index.html